by Casey Fischl

 Do protesters of the Dakota Access Pipeline have real reason to be worried about their water?
 Data would suggest yes.

 After the crisis in Flint, water has once again been thrust into the national spotlight because of the Dakota Access Pipeline (DAPL) protests, which revolve around the protection of water resources for a nearby Native American reservation.
 While most of us are lucky enough to not to have to worry about clean tap water or access to basic water services, the same is not true for many communities all across the United States.

 Marlon Boarnet is a renowned authority on urban economics, urban growth patterns, transportation, and regional science.
 He is an expert in transportation and land use, and has served on the National Research Council committee that authored “Driving and the Built Environment.”
 This is his latest faculty bio video!

-On Tuesday October 20th we had the pleasure of hosting LA architect Michael Maltzan for our second Lunch with a Leader this semester.
+by Patricia Quintero Estades On Tuesday October 20th we had the pleasure of hosting LA architect Michael Maltzan for our second Lunch with a Leader this semester.
 We were also lucky to have our own wonderful “architect-in-house” Professor Liz Falleta as our moderator.
-Mr. Maltzan walked us through some of his most impactful projects, some we highlighted previously: from the Star Apartments project with the…
+Mr. Maltzan walked us through some of his most impactful projects, some we highlighted previously: from the Star Apartments…

 originally posted on the USC Price website A worldwide growth in street vending has sparked controversies regarding the right to public space, arbitrary enforcement, right to livelihood, and treatment related to immigrants and race.
 As a result, a sometimes acrimonious debate has taken place among various stakeholders — including vendors, local government, formal businesses and…